Why does communication matter?

 A popular theory of motivation is Self-Determination Theory2 (SDT).
 According to SDT, there are two types of motivation; autonomous motivation (also called self-determined motivation) and controlled motivation.
 Autonomous motivation is the most likely to lead to long-term behaviour change.

 Autonomous motivation is motivation that comes from the self.
-A parent who is autonomously motivated will value the importance of their child’s weight and will want to make healthy lifestyle changes.
+Parents who are autonomously motivated will value the importance of their child’s weight and will want to make healthy lifestyle changes.
 They will feel like it is their choice to change, rather than feeling pressured by anyone else.
 Consequently, they are likely to put effort into physical activity and dietary changes and persevere in the face of obstacles.

 Controlled motivation comes from external forces.
-A parent who experiences controlled motivation may feel pressured or coerced by other people (e.g. GP, family member, children’s center staff) to make healthy lifestyle changes.
-They will feel it is not her choice to do this, but it is something they are being made to do (e.g. to gain approval from others).
+Parents who experience controlled motivation may feel pressured or coerced by other people (e.g. GP, family member, children’s centre staff) to make healthy lifestyle changes.
+They will feel it is not their choice to do this, but it is something they are being made to do (e.g. to gain approval from others).
 Consequently, they may make little effort in physical activity or dietary changes, doing only the minimum that is required to take the pressure off.